EMBRYOPSIDA Pirani & Prado

 The leaves of Viscum crassulae are supposed to mimic those of its preferred host, Portulacaria afra (Didieraceae: ?reference).

-Many mistletoes and their relatives and other stem parasitic Santalaceae have fleshy fruits and are dispersed by birds in a fashion rather similar to the fleshy fruits of Loranthaceae; in both, strings of seeds, "rosaries", from the bird faeces may dangle from the branch (Godschalk 1983; Restrepo 1987: South American species; Watson 2001).
+Many Visceae, and some Amphorogyneae and Santaleae, stem parasites, have fleshy fruits and are dispersed by birds in a fashion rather similar to the fleshy fruits of Loranthaceae, indeed, information about these (and other Santalalean) families is often to be found under the general name, "mistletoes" (Watson 2001).
+In both, strings of seeds, "rosaries", from the bird faeces may dangle from the branch (Godschalk 1983; Restrepo 1987: South American species; Reid 1991).
 In Arceuthobium seed discharge is explosive, the seed leaving the fruit at about 1370 cm/second and travelling up to 20 meters (66 feet) (Hinds et al. 1963; Hawksworth & Wiens 1996).
 Although immediately prior to seed discharge fruit temperature increases substantially because of uncoupled respiration, how that increase might effect seed discharge is unclear (deBruyn et al. 2015).

 Fertilization may be considerably delayed after pollination (Ross & Sumner 2005); the seeds can take two years to mature and the embryo lacks a plumule but has a well developed radicle (Ross Friedman & Sumner 2009).
 For the dispersal of seeds of some Visceae and Santaleae by birds, see Restrepo et al. (2002).